devmount/neural-network-pos-tagger/readme.md

 > Part-of-Speech Tagging with Neural Networks for a conversational agent

 This toolkit was implemented during my master's thesis, that aimed to improve the natural language understanding of an artificial conversational agent.
 This agent uses a Hidden Markov Model to calculate Part-of-Speech tags for input words.
-In order to achieve better results especially for uncommon word combinations and sentence structures, two new classification models are implemented and evaluated: a Feed-forward Neural Network and a Recurrent Neural Network.
+In order to achieve better results especially for uncommon word combinations and sentence structures, two different classification architectures are implemented and evaluated: a Feed-forward Neural Network and a Recurrent Neural Network.

 ## Setup